 Fermentable (meaning the bacteria feed on them and produce gas)

 Polyols (the sugar alcohols – sorbitol, mannitol, etc.

-The symptoms of sugar intolerance are similar to those of other conditions and other food intolerances.
+Sugar intolerance symptoms are similar to those of other conditions and other food intolerances.
 This is one reason why it’s important not to go off symptoms alone and to test for which exact food (or group of foods) you’re reacting to.
 It’s also important to note that you could be reacting to a range of seemingly different foods that contain a similar sugar.

 Our food intolerance test looks at over 350 different foods that you could be reacting to, including various sugars.
 To do the test, all you need to do is order it HERE and send us a sample of your hair.
 Once our lab receives your sample, we will send you the test results within three days.
 Overall, this means that you can complete a comprehensive test (looking at over 350 foods and 350 non-food items), in the convenience of your own home.
 The test is easy and provides quick results.

 Today we explored an intolerance to a food that makes up one of the biggest parts of our diet – sugar.
 We looked at what it means to have an intolerance to sugar and how it differs to a sugar allergy.
-We learnt that sugar intolerance could be caused by mutated genes (that don’t produce the digestive enzymes you need to absorb the sugar) and conditions that affect the gut (like coeliac disease).
-We had an in-depth review of the different types of sugars and what foods they’re in.
-Then we looked at the symptoms of sugar intolerance and what you can do to test for it.
+We learnt that an intolerance to sugar could be caused by mutated genes (that don’t produce the digestive enzymes you need to absorb the sugar) and conditions that affect the gut (like coeliac disease).
+It is an in-depth review of the different types of sugars and what foods they’re in.
+Then we looked at the sugar intolerance symptoms and what you can do to test for it.
 We learnt that a food intolerance must be tested for, and that our food intolerance test can be ordered online and easily completed from your home.